hyoo-ru/mam_mol/fiber/readme.md

 ### $mol_fiber_sync

 Starts synchronous fiber.
-Executed only one time in parent execution.
+Handler executed only one time in parent execution.
 Use it to wrap non idempotent code.

 ```typescript
 $mol_fiber_sync( ()=> {